 - A photographer (maternity, birth, or newborn).
 Putting aside money each month can make this priceless opportunity affordable.
 My birth photos are some of my most prized possessions.

-- You can also register for these things through a universal registry like BabyList.
+- You can also register for these things through a universal registry like BabyList or Amazon.

 Ongoing Purchases Made Over the Course of Pregnancy